 Mark also has experience as a small business owner.
 For ten years, he and his wife Bronwyn Merritt owned and managed Hell, a popular nightclub in downtown Chapel Hill.
 Mark has used that experience to mentor and support a number of other small business owners in the community.

-He has made issues of social justice and community engagement a priority in county policy-making, focusing on poverty, affordable housing, education equity, racial and socio-economic diversity, and broad-based resident participation in county government.
-With his background and experience as a civil rights lawyer, small business owner, and longtime community activist, Mark brings a unique perspective, clarity of vision, and leadership to the board.
+Mark was elected to the Orange County Board of Commissioners in 2012, and re-elected in 2016.
+He was chosen as Vice-Chair in 2015 and as Chair 2016-2018.
+He has made issues of social justice and community engagement a priority in county policy-making, focusing on poverty, affordable housing, education equity, racial and socio-economic inclusion, and broad-based resident participation in county government.
+With his background and experience as a civil rights lawyer, small business owner, teacher, and longtime community activist, Mark brings a unique perspective, clarity of vision, and leadership to the board.

 Mark served on the Carrboro Board of Aldermen from 1999-2003, was president of the Chapel Hill-Carrboro ACLU, and served on the legal redress committee of the Chapel Hill-Carrboro NAACP.
 He has also written several plays, which he and Bronwyn produced at the Artscenter in Carrboro.

 Mark and Bronwyn live in Carrboro, where they raised their three children — Esmé, Archer and Valentina.